darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 : Gradient lines can also be curved by scrolling with your mouse while hovering close to the center line.
 This can be useful to counteract the distortion caused by the [_lens correction_](../../../module-reference/processing-modules/lens-correction.md) module.

 : Depending on the module and the underlying image, using a gradient shape might provoke banding artifacts.
-You should consider activating the [_dithering_](../../../module-reference/processing-modules/dithering.md) module to alleviate this.
+You should consider activating the [_dither and posterize_](../../../module-reference/processing-modules/dithering.md) module to alleviate this.

 # reversing the polarity of a drawn mask